twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.278 - miller didnt like killing, now on eros, he enjoys it p.281 - julie over miller's shoulder, protogen hired the guards p.282 - what is really happening p.284 - miller's psychological lense
+p.278 - miller didnt like killing, now on eros, he enjoys it p.281 - julie over miller's shoulder, protogen hired the guards p.282 - what is really happening p.284-285 - miller's psychological lens
+p.
+287 - naomi and the rest abononed holden and miller, she did say she would do it and holden agreed to it